Many of you have asked if Elderberry Croft is a real place.

 During my frantic search to find a place where I could live, I stumbled upon a “For Rent” sign on a side road while out riding my motorcycle (yes, another indulgence I invested my time and money in – my motorcycle was aptly called a “Rebel”), at the front of a trailer park.
 I figured beggars couldn’t be choosers, and if a rented trailer was all I could get at such short notice, then I’d make it work.

 But God had other plans for me (and ultimately for our marriage), mainly because He wasn’t ready to let me ride off into the sunset without Him, or Kevin, for that matter.
 The park manager led me around to the back of the property, across a little bridge with a creek flowing beneath it, and pointed at a tiny cottage on a river rock patio.
 “That’s it,” he said, as though it was nothing special.

-Maybe he saw nothing special about the place, considering the poor little house was all but naked, but, like Willow Goodhope when she first arrived here in Elderberry Croft: January Breeze, I envisioned vines and pots and pretty garden things, my herbs and twinkle lights and wind chimes everywhere.
-And yes, at the time, I also thought it was a perfect place to practice my Christian Witchcraft, and I actually thanked God for it.
-Boy, was I under a shroud of darkness!
+Maybe he saw nothing special about the place, considering the poor little house was all but naked, but, like Willow Goodhope when she first arrived at The Coach House Trailer Park in Episode 1: January Breeze, I envisioned vines and pots and pretty garden things, my herbs and twinkle lights and wind chimes everywhere.

 I now wish I’d taken pictures of the place before I moved in, but here it is all dressed up in my things.